Are you expecting twins? This is everything you need to know about your pregnancy, and after your twins are born.

 Will we ever sleep?
 How did this happen?
 Whose family is to blame?
 Are we even sure?
 After our initial freak-out – we talked about it and decided not to worry.
 Everything was going to work out.
 We wanted to enjoy the amazing news.

 Did I mention, it doesn’t run in either of our families?
 So never in a million years did I think I would have twins, but we did – two beautiful baby boys.

 I started looking like I was six months pregnant at three months.
 I didn’t want to know how big I was going to be by the time I popped – holy smokes!
 Around six months, my maternity clothes started to get too small. $!#&, Now what?

-I didn’t want to spend money on clothes for the last three months – maternity clothes aren’t cheap.
+I didn’t want to spend money on clothes for the last three months – maternity clothes aren’t always cheap.
 My advice?
 Buy big.
-It will be huge in the beginning, but believe me you’ll grow into them!
+It will be huge in the beginning but believe me, you’ll grow into them!
 The pants that fit looked like skinny jeans at the end (hello swelling!), and my shirts would always show my gorgeous pregnancy-pants elastic.